 LCDs also tend to perform quite well in direct sunlight, as the entire display is illuminated from behind, but does suffer from potentially less accurate colour representation than displays that don't require a backlight.

 Within smartphones, you have both TFT and IPS displays.
 TFT stands for Thin Film Transistor, an advanced version of LCD that uses an active matrix (like the AM in AMOLED).
 Active matrix means that each pixel is attached to a transistor and capacitor individually.

 The main advantage of TFT is its relatively low production cost and increased contrast when compared to traditional LCDs.
 The disadvantage of TFT LCDs is higher energy demands than some other LCDs, less impressive viewing angles and colour reproduction.
 It's for these reasons, and falling costs of alternative options, that TFTs are not commonly used in smartphones anymore.

-IPS technology (In-Plane Switching) solves the problem that first generation of LCD displays experience, which adopt the TN (Twisted Nematic) technique: where colour distortion occurs when you view the display from the side - an effect that continues to crop up on cheaper smartphones and tablets.
+IPS technology (In-Plane Switching) solves the problem that the first generation of LCD displays experience, which adopts the TN (Twisted Nematic) technique: where colour distortion occurs when you view the display from the side - an effect that continues to crop up on cheaper smartphones and tablets.